Shashank123-wq-tech/Banking-Fraud-Detection/README.md

 ### Confusion Matrix
 ![Confusion Matrix](https://github.com/Shashank123-wq-tech/Banking-Fraud-Detection/blob/main/Screenshot%202026-04-20%20160322.png)
 ### Interpretation:
-1)A recall of 99% means the model detects almost all actual fraud cases, missing very few.
+1) A recall of 99% means the model detects almost all actual fraud cases, missing very few.
 This is critical because missing fraud is usually more costly than false alarms.

 2) Precision-Recall AUC is especially important for imbalanced datasets.
 A score of 96% shows that the model maintains a very strong balance between:
-(i) catching fraud (recall)
+(i) catching fraud (recall).
-(ii) avoiding false positives (precision)
+(ii) avoiding false positives (precision).

 3) This is extremely strong.
 A ROC-AUC of 0.99 means the model can almost perfectly distinguish between fraud and non-fraud cases.

 4) In real-world fraud detection, the XGBClassifier effectively identifies almost all fraudulent transactions with high precision, minimizing both missed frauds and false alarms.